altafang/FV_with_petsc/README.md

 ## Usage

-To compile, run `make` in the src/ directory.
+To compile, run `make`.
+The executable `solve_poisson` will be in the `bin/` directory.
 To run on 2 processors, for example, execute the following command:

 ```
-mpiexec -np 2 ./main
+mpiexec -np 2 ./solve_poisson
 ```

 Inputs: